openmina/redux-rs/README.md

 > **Note**: This is NOT a fork of
 > [redux-rs/redux-rs](https://github.com/redux-rs/redux-rs).
 This is an
-> independent implementation designed specifically for the OpenMina ecosystem.
+> independent implementation designed specifically for the Mina Rust node.

 ## Overview